wagtail/wagtail/docs/topics/snippets.md

 The other mixins required by `WorkflowMixin` includes additional fields that need to be added to your database table.
 Make sure to run the `makemigrations` and `migrate` management commands after making the above changes to apply the changes to your database.

 After enabling the mixin, you can assign a workflow to the snippet models through the workflow settings.
-For more information, see [Configuring moderation workflows](https://guide.wagtail.org/en-latest/how-to/configuring-moderation-workflows).
+For more information, see how to [configure workflows for moderation](https://guide.wagtail.org/en-4.2.x/how-to-guides/configure-workflows-for-moderation/).

 The admin dashboard and workflow reports will also show you snippets (alongside pages) that have been submitted to workflows.